View Dyslexie font | View high contrast

 In 2020 the Australian Government Department of Education, Skills and Employment undertook a review of the Standards through an extensive community consultation process.
 The Standards are reviewed every five years to test if they are effective in achieving their objects and whether any improvements could be made.

 The Final Report of the 2020 Review of the Disability Standards for Education 2005 This link will take you away from the ADCET website was released on 12 March 2021.
-It makes 13 recommendations which reflect 4 reform directions:
+It made 13 recommendations which reflect 4 reform directions:

 • empowering and supporting students with disability and their families